ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

     Site distribution cannot be changed manually when regular expression (regex) rules are used.
 Sites cannot be renamed.

-    Alternatively, site separation can follow a specific regex, where separation will be performed based on a portion of a device hostname or SNMP location.
+    Alternatively, site separation can follow a specific regex, where separation will be performed based on a portion of a device hostname, SNMP location or cloud specific properties.

 !!! check